bevyengine/bevy-website/content/learn/book/control-flow/lifecycle-events.md

 The [`Added`] query filter can be used to see `Entities` that have had a new instance of a specific `Component` added to them for the first time.
 Much like `RemovedComponents` though, `Added` can only be accessed after the lifecycle event occurs.
-Additionally `Added` is less precise, returning `Entities` that had a target `Component` added for the first time and `Entities` that had a target `Component` reinserted, even if the component already existed.
+Additionally, `Added` is less precise, returning `Entities` that had a target `Component` added for the first time and `Entities` that had a target `Component` reinserted, even if the component already existed.
 In effect, this combines both the `Add` and `Insert` lifecycle events, which can be an important distinction depending on the functionality you want to run.

-To show the differences, lets imagine we are building a networked multiplayer game where we want to track the following:
+To show the differences, let's imagine we are building a networked multiplayer game where we want to track the following:

 - Create a new `Entity` for each player when a new match starts.
-- Have a way for players to reconnect to a match with an existing `Entity` if they happen to leave for some reason.
+- Have a way for players to reconnect to a match with some existing `Entity` if they happen to leave for some reason.
-- Keep a general log of everytime a Player connects or reconnects to the match.
+- Keep a general log of every time a Player connects or reconnects to the match.

 We can use both the `Added` query filter and `ComponentHooks` to achieve each use case.